Can Swans Fly?

 How Do Swans Mate?

-Swans are one of the few animals that mate for life and find their mate between 2 to 4 years.
-They will only “divorce” on very rare occasions such as a nesting failure.
-Because they are monogamous birds, swans often stay with the same partner until one of them dies.
+Swans are unique animals that mate for life, usually finding a partner between 2 to 4 years of age.
+They rarely “divorce,” typically due to a nesting failure.
+As monogamous birds, swans often remain with their partner until one of them dies.

-During the mating season, males assist in building the nest and both parents take part in incubating the eggs and caring for the cygnets.
-Each egg clutch has about 4 to 10 eggs.
+During the mating season, males help build the nest.
+Both parents incubate the eggs and care for the cygnets.
+Each clutch contains 4 to 10 eggs.

-Both male and female swans will often hiss, snort, and even attack intruders that come too close to their nests.
+Both male and female swans often hiss, snort, and even attack intruders that get too close to their nests.
 Swans are very protective of their young and will do whatever it takes to keep them safe.

 Do Swans Attack Humans?

 While swans are mostly gentle creatures, they can be aggressive if they feel threatened.
-If you get too close to their mate, nest, or try to touch their cygnets, they may make aggressive noises and even attack you.
-It’s best to admire them from a distance and leave them alone.
+If you get too close to their mate, nest, or try to touch their cygnets, they may make aggressive noises and even attack.
+Admire them from a distance and leave them alone.